 Nutritional Benefits of Greek Yogurt

 We need to have a healthy amount of good bacteria in our digestive tract, and many yogurts are made using active, good bacteria.
-One of the words you’ll be hearing more of in relation to yogurt is probiotics.
-Probiotic, which literally means ''for life,'' refers to living organisms that can result in a health benefit when eaten in adequate amounts.
+One of the words you’ll be hearing more of in relation to yogurt is Probiotic which literally means ''for life''.
+This refers to living organisms that can result in a health benefit when eaten in adequate amounts.

-The only yogurts that contain probiotics are those that say "live and active cultures" on the label
+The only yogurts that contain Probiotics are those that claim "live and active cultures" on the label.

 Yogurt comes from milk.
 So yogurt eaters will also get a dose of animal protein (about 9 grams per 6-ounce serving), plus several other nutrients found in dairy foods, like calcium, vitamin B-2, B-12, potassium, and magnesium.
 In addition:

 Yogurt with active cultures may help help you feel fuller.
 In addition they may help with certain gastrointestinal and other conditions including:

 - Lactose intolerance